emersonmellado/nodebcjan6_2020/css.md

 ### Transform
 * The **text-transform** property specifies how to capitalize an element's text
-* This prorperty is text and not font as it's changing the text style and doesn't have to do with font
+* This property is text and not font as it's changing the text style and doesn't have to do with font
 * It can be used to make text appear in all-uppercase or all-lowercase, or with each word capitalized
 * [MDN text-transform doc](https://developer.mozilla.org/en-US/docs/Web/CSS/text-transform)